BIG Difference BC Resources

 What is behavioural insights?

-Behavioural Insights (BI) uses lessons from the behavioural sciences (especially psychology and economics) to better understand how people make decisions and to encourage (“nudge”) them to make better choices—healthier or financially sound choices that are better for themselves and for the world.
+Behavioural Insights (BI) uses lessons from the behavioural sciences (especially psychology and economics) to better understand how people make decisions and to encourage (“nudge”) them to make better choices—healthier, financially sound, or more sustainable choices that are better for themselves and for the world.
 BI relies on evidence-based decision-making and uses rigorous testing to trial new insights.

 A More Detailed Overview